Wellness

 8. It Gives You Perspective

-For some, a big part of journaling is the act of going back and re-reading old entries as a way to practice self-compassion — and to see how far they’ve come.
+For some, a big part of journaling is the act of going back and re-reading old entries to see how far they’ve come.
 According to Pratt, this can feel really good because humans have a tendency to “soften” themselves over time and once they come out of a tough situation.
 “You may find yourself reading about things you were struggling with months or years prior and have a new level of appreciation for what you've gone through,” she says.
-On the flip side, journaling is a great way to record and recall great memories.
+Of course, journaling is also a great way to record and recall all your greatest memories.

 9. It Gets Your Creative Juices Flowing

-Journaling, however you go about it, is a surefire way to add a little more creativity to your day, says psychotherapist Dr. Heather Browne.
+Journaling is a surefire way to add a little more creativity to your day, says psychotherapist Dr. Heather Browne.
 You can draw, write poems, jot down funny observations, or workshop some ideas.
-“By letting yourself play, it brings out your artistic, playful, freer side,” Browne tells Bustle.
+“By letting yourself play, it brings out your artistic, playful, freer side,” she tells Bustle.

 The actual act of journaling can be part of the creative process, too.
 Ask yourself what kind of pens you’d like to write with, choose your ideal notebook, and don’t hold back from experimenting.
 Let go of the idea that it has to be perfect, and think of it as a crafty experiment.
 “This is yet another way for you to express yourself creatively,” says Bhanote.